A Case of Exploding Mangoes: Corruption

-General Akhtar Abdul Rehman is the chief of ISI under General Zia.
-He controlled the tremendously great ISI and falls resentfully to second in importance, command, and control to General Zia ul-Haq.
-The ISI with its government agent systems and the measure of financing makes General Akhtar an exceptionally well-off and dangerous man.
-As ISI is in charge of piping the assets and weapons to the Afghan mujahideen, the book indicates that every one of these assets are not given to the mujahideen.
-The millions are occupied somewhere else, to people with great influence, General Akhtar chief among them.
+General Akhtar Abdul Rehman is ISI chief under General Zia.
+He controlls ISI and is resentfully second in importance, command, and control after General Zia ul-Haq.
+The ISI with its agents and financing makes General Akhtar a prosperous and dangerous man.
+As ISI is in charge of piping the assets and weapons to the Afghan mujahideen, the book indicates that these assets are not given to them.
+The millions are used somewhere else, by people with influence, General Akhtar chief among them.

 Global politics

 The book explores the seemingly self-contradictory nature of American policy in the Middle East during this time.
 Much time is spent discussing the joint US-Pakistan effort to support Afghan mujahideen guerilla fighters against Soviet forces in the 1980s.
 Hanif writes, "Would-be supporters of the jihad against the Soviets were sent cards carrying a picture of a dead Afghan child (caption: Better dead than red)."
 Readers are reminded that the US enthusiastically collaborated with General Zia to finance, train, and supply the Afghan mujahideen in their insurgency.
 It was Zia who permitted the shipment of American arms and billions of American dollars to the rebels, and who allowed the border regions of Pakistan to be used as their haven and training base.
 Hanif highlights the irony in America wanting to purge the world of one type of authoritarianism by cultivating another.
 By propping up an unhinged dictator like Zia and conspiring with violent radicals, Hanif believes that the U.S. demonstrates that it will manipulate any weaker actor it can into being a pawn in their foreign policy strategy.